Rhetos/AspNetFormsAuth/Readme.md

 ## Troubleshooting

 **Issue**: Deployment results with error message "DslSyntaxException: Concept with same key is described twice with different values."<br>
 **Solution**: Please check if you have deployed both *SimpleWindowsAuth* package and *AspNetFormsAuth* package at the same time.
-Only one of the packages can be deployed on Rhetos server.
+Only one of the packages can be added to a Rhetos app.
 Read the [installation](#installation) instructions above for more information on the issue.

 **Issue**: Web service responds with error message "The Role Manager feature has not been enabled."<br>
 **Solution**: The error occurs when the necessary modifications of Web.config file are not done.
 Please check that you have followed the [installation](#installation) instructions above.